Civic Hall’s Newest Program!

 Despite the increasingly central role technology is playing across all sectors of society, many community organizations and government agencies are still not able to optimize their internal technology capacities.
 In fact, out of 80 nonprofits surveyed by Civic Hall in late 2017, 100% expressed a need for professional training around digital skills with the most interest being in classes on data science and analytics, cybersecurity, digital fundraising, and data-driven advocacy and marketing.
 In response, Civic Hall formed the Digital Learning Center (DLC), which offers professional development opportunities to two sectors that represent and serve all New Yorkers, and that also lag far behind in digital literacy: nonprofits and government.

-Data Driven Marketing for Nonprofits
+Data Driven Marketing Intensive: Strategy & Application

-Understanding and Improving Cybersecurity for Nonprofits and Mission Driven Businesses
+Cybersecurity for Nonprofits & Mission Driven Businesses

-Ethical Data Collection for Nonprofits
+Ethical Data Collection

 - 56 participants attended